hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 ## Abstract (TLDR)

-Vega is a visualization grammar (a language) and a runtime for server- and client-side visualizations.
+Vega is a visualization grammar (a language) and a library for server- and client-side visualizations.
 A live benchmark showing client-side performance of Vega on differently sized datasets is presented.
-A Python program that generate experiments used in the argicle is presented as well.
-Vega is shown to scale well to up to 7500 datapoints.
+A Python program that generate experiments used in the article is presented as well.
+Vega is shown to scale well to up to 10000 datapoints.

+The spec/data generator - a Python program used to set up the experiments, is [here](https://github.com/hq9000/vis-study).

 ![image](https://user-images.githubusercontent.com/21345604/179940839-b9866534-9016-4f0c-a607-d9fc02badbd2.png)

 ## What is Vega

-Vega is a "visualization grammar", essentially, a specification language and a JavaScript library to interpret it (both in browser and server-side).
+Vega is a "visualization grammar", essentially, a specification language and a JavaScript library to interpret this grammar (both in browser and server-side).
 Vega allows creating interactive graphs, called "visualizations", in a declarative way.
 Declarative here means requiring no coding in traditional sense, we only write a JSON specification.
 For example, the picture above is a result of rendering [this specification](https://grechin.org/articles/vega_performance/generated/specs/01_points-1000_format-json_categories-14_attributes-2_renderer-canvas_spec.json).

 Vega is widely used in scientific and business circles and has a thriving community, [great documentation](https://vega.github.io/vega/docs/) and [tutorials](https://vega.github.io/vega/tutorials/).